 EXPOSÉ / EXPOSÉ

 Exposition of the 17th, 18th and 19th centuries

 Brief overview of the three centuries with a focus on composers, musicians, singers, poets and others.
-To the left are three "support columns" with years and events linked to music and politics.
 Every “name bar” represents one person and their life span, and is clickable for more information about the person in question.